LIVERPOOL CITY COUNCIL IS IN £62 MILLION DEBT!

 NORMAN MILLS LIB DEM

-PAMELA CLEIN LIB DEM
+CLEIN LIB DEM

 KAREN AFFORD LIB DEM